aaron-grau/curic/rails/projects/first_routes/README.md

 # First Routes & Controllers

-In this project we'll start playing with Rails routing and making this:
+In this project we'll start playing with Rails routing.

-[**Live Demo**][aa-contactsapi]

 To start, generate a new, blank Rails project.

 [aa-contactsapi]: http://aa-contactsapi.herokuapp.com